herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/StyleSystem Implementation Plan.md

     - Implemented with more optimized property grouping
     - Added direct physical property access methods for layout system
     - Enhanced caching strategy for computed values
+4. **DomMutationTracker**:

+    - Being implemented with direct AngleSharp MutationObserver integration
+    - Adding efficient style-relevant change filtering
+    - Including batching for improved performance
+    - Incorporating dependency tracking for minimized invalidation scope

-These enhancements provide better performance and broader CSS support than initially scoped in the plan while maintaining compatibility with AngleSharp's infrastructure.
+These enhancements provide better performance and broader CSS support than initially scoped in the plan while maintaining compatibility with AngleSharp's infrastructure and aligning with Blink's architecture.